petrakol/blockxpand-icp/README.md

   feature flag
 - Calls to `claim_all_rewards` verify the caller matches the principal and can optionally allow trusted wallets via the `CLAIM_WALLETS` environment variable.
-  Anonymous principals are rejected and a mutex ensures only one claim per user can run at a time, trapping callers who try to start a concurrent claim
+  Anonymous principals are rejected and claims are serialized per user with an expiring mutex.
+Claim calls time out after 10 seconds per adapter and principals listed in `CLAIM_DENYLIST` are rejected outright
 - All DEX adapters now fetch **concurrently** via `join_all` for minimal latency
 - The `get_holdings` query runs ledger, neuron, and DEX fetchers concurrently for the quickest possible response